elisescu/tty-record/README.md

 Goscript is a tool that records the terminal session (well, any command you run it with) and saves the output in a self contained html file that can be run in the browser, to playback the session.

+The project is just a toy and is by far complete or without issues.

 Similar projects
 ================

-Bellow I'm listing some similar projects that I know of, and how `goscript` related to them.
+Bellow I'm listing some similar projects that I know of, and how `goscript` relates to them.

 * `script` - the linux command part of `util-linux` package and which records the terminal session in a file.
 This is tool is available on most of Linux distributions and on OSX as well.
 The saved